 This was a huge pain at the time of moving some data between the NFS and SAN because I really didn’t have an automated solution for doing the copies.
 Many of you know that VEEAM FAST SCP before the new version did not have 64-bit support.
 I didn’t have any 32 bit machines and I didn’t want to waste time hacking away.
 However, I did want to mention that VEEAM released their new version of the product which is known as VEEAM free backup; you can get that here.
 I also did some testing and was very impressed with the copying speeds compared to that of the CP command.
 Another nice thing is that even if you have no Virtual Machines registered in the vCenter it still picks them up in the copy process as VMs.
 Not to mention you can get statistics and automate-schedule copy jobs with the application.
 For me and with what I do this is priceless.
 Simplicity, automation, and reporting – all free!
 I love it!
 Thanks to VEEAM for listening to all those out there wanting an improved solution.
 They did a good job.
 NOTE: Thanks again to @Lamw for pointing this out.
 The Datastore Browser uses HTTP Get/Put not CP.
 I will correct this in the post later.

 Posted on June 20, 2012, in ESXi, Troubleshooting, vOperations and tagged command, copy, cp, cp command, esxi, management interface, nfs mount, service console, slow.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.